mrhashemi2000/UPDSF_v4.4/technical_report.md

 ## Biophysical Mechanisms of Thymine Selection in Prebiotic Environments

 ### 1. Objective
 The UPDSF v4.4 simulation aims to quantify the stability and dominance of Thymine (T) over Uracil (U) under varying hydrothermal conditions.
-This report analyzes the "Selection Window" that facilitates the transition from the RNA world to the DNA world, supporting the Material World Hypothesis (MWH).
+This report analyzes the "Selection Window" that facilitates the transition from the RNA world to the DNA world, supporting the Matter World Hypothesis (MWH).

 ### 2. Comparative Analysis of Simulation Scenarios
 The following table compares two critical environmental states: the Hydrothermal Optimal Point (Alkaline) and the Lipid-Acidic Reference.